 With a good friend and about 16 hours, you too can wake up to a view like this every day.

-Did you paint your own mountain mural?
-Tell me about it!
-I’d love to see your work, and I’d be happy to answer any questions you may have.
+I’d love to see your work and answer any questions have.
 Thanks for reading – I hope this inspires you to bring the outdoors in to your own home.
+For even more outdoor inspiration, take a stroll through my past blogs.